Zopa: History

 Zopa was launched in the UK in March 2005 as an arranger of peer-to-peer lending, connecting investors with individuals seeking loans.
 It was founded in Buckinghamshire in 2004 by a team from the internet banking company Egg Banking.

 Zopa grew steadily in the years prior to the 2008 financial crisis.
 It navigated the period with no losses to investors' capital and only a small dip in returns during 2008.

 In September 2016, the first portfolio of Zopa loans was securitised on the European markets.

 In January 2017, Zopa became the first UK based peer-to-peer lending company to lend more than £2 billion worth of loans.
 Zopa became fully regulated by the Financial Conduct Authority in May 2017.
 Following FCA authorisation, and HMRC approval as an Individual Savings Account (ISA) manager, Zopa started offering Innovative Finance ISA products in June 2017.

 In November 2016, Zopa announced its intention to apply for a banking licence so it could expand the range of financial products it offers to UK consumers.
 In August 2018, Zopa obtained £44 million in funding for the launch of its new digital challenger bank.
 In December 2018 the company was awarded interim banking licences by the UK financial regulators, the FCA and PRA.

 Retail banking services – including deposit accounts and a credit card – were launched in June 2020, soon after a full banking licence was awarded.
 By March 2021, Zopa had attracted around £250m in fixed-term savings accounts and had become a "top ten" credit card issuer.
 In the same month, the company raised £20m further capital from its existing lenders.

 In June 2021, CEO Jaidev Janardana stated that Zopa could be taken public as early as the last quarter of 2022.
 In October of that year, the company raised $300 million from Softbank Vision Fund and other investors, implying a $1 billion valuation.
 A further £75m was raised from existing investors, not including Softbank, in early 2023.

 In December 2021, Zopa announced it would be winding up the peer-to-peer side of its business, including buying back the existing loans of investors.

 In early 2023, Zopa had around 850,000 customers, over £3 billion in deposits and £2 billion on loan.
 The company indicated that it expected to make a profit over the full year for the first time in its history.

 In February 2023, it was announced Zopa had acquired the Newcastle-under-Lyme-headquartered, 'buy now, pay later’ (BNPL) platform DivideBuy.

 In December 2024, Zopa raised $87 million in equity at a valuation exceeding $1 billion, prioritizing profitability and growth over an IPO amidst a sluggish tech IPO market.

+In May 2026, Zopa became the first UK bank to receive regulatory approval to provide targeted support under the Financial Conduct Authority's framework for addressing the financial advice gap.